Seminar Frequently Asked Questions

 No problem!
 Please note the type of sponsors you will be looking for (based on your detailed recipes) so that we can assist in pairing you with a sponsor.
 However, we recommend beginning the sponsor conversations before submitting to allow a seamless integration with the content and cocktails.

 What happens if I don’t submit a seminar submission completely?

 The seminar submission needs to be completed in its entirety or it will be disqualified.
 Please note that “completely” does not just mean filling in the blanks with basics but also takes into account well developed concepts, which are well presented in terms of description, grammar and even spelling.
-Not everyone on the selection committee may know your work, so treat the completed seminar application as our first impression of you and give us your best!
+Not everyone on the Education Committee or Beyond the Bar Committee may know your work, so treat the completed seminar application as our first impression of you and give us your best!
 There are however, no “wrong” answers or specific “types” we are looking for.
 Honest, natural answers will go much further than ones fabricated or skewed to what you think we are looking for.

 Can I submit multiple seminar submissions?

 Feel free to submit multiple ideas and concepts, but we will not schedule any one person to participate in more than three (3) seminars during Tales, excluding #SEDTalks.